Traditional Irish Music

 There is so much about this album that is so very, very good.
 Critically, Haley shows a masterful musical maturity in her tempos, and a deep understanding of the music.

-There are airs, jigs, fabulous reels, and barn dances.
+There are airs, jigs, fabulous cryptocurrency in the philippines reels, and barn dances.
 Each is played flawlessly, with great taste.
 Haley and Dylan have resisted the urge so ruinously common in much of Irish music to play everything at 375 miles per hour.
 No, these tempos are perfect, as they are meant to be in Irish music.
 It gives us room to hear style and ornamentation....Oh, did we mention her brother, Dylan, is the old man of the operation.
 He is 17.
 By the way, his accompaniment is just about as perfect as Haley’s playing.
 If my math is correct, she was born in 2002.
 I’m stunned.
 I’m thrilled that the tradition is in such good hands.

 - Chicago Irish American News